Toward Self-Adjusting k-ary Search Tree Networks: Model

 \section{Model}

-We consider a network of $n$ nodes $V = \{1, \ldots, n\}$ and a finite or infinite communication sequence $\sigma = (\sigma_1, \sigma_2, \ldots)$, where $\sigma_t = (u, v) \in V^2$ is a communication request from source $u$ to destination $v$.
+We consider a network of $n$ nodes $V = \{1, \ldots, n\}$ (e.g., top-of-the-rack switches in a datacenter networks) and a finite or infinite communication sequence $\sigma = (\sigma_1, \sigma_2, \ldots)$, where $\sigma_t = (u, v) \in V^2$ is a communication request from source $u$ to destination $v$.
 The network topology $G$ must be chosen from a family of desired topologies $\mathcal{G}$, for example, search trees, expander graphs, etc. Each topology $G \in \mathcal{G}$ is a graph $G = (V, E)$.
-The routing cost of $\sigma_t$ is given by the distance between the two endpoints in the topology the network has when serving the request.
+The routing cost of $\sigma_t$ is given by the distance between the two endpoints in the topology when serving the request.
 The topology can be reconfigured between requests with a cost equal to the number of links (edges) added or removed.
 The total service cost of $\sigma$ is the sum of routing and reconfiguration costs.
 Our goal is to serve the communication sequence with minimum total cost.

+We distinguish two problem variants.
+In the \textbf{offline static} variant, $\sigma$ is known in the form of an $n\times n$ demand matrix $D$, but no reconfiguration can occur.
+The matrix entry $D[u,v]$ is the number of requests from $u$ to $v$ in $\sigma$.
+We have to build a network topology $G_{static} \in \mathcal{G}$ that does not change during or in between requests.
+Such a graph $G_{static}$ needs to optimize the total distance function,